dpi/tfa/README.md

     * Consider granting "Require TFA process" for some roles
 * Visit your account's Security tab: `user/[uid]/security/tfa`
     * Configure the selected Validation Plugins as desired for your account.

+##### TFA, Testing, and Development

+It can be hard to test user authentication in automated tests with the TFA module enabled.
+Development environments also will likely struggle to login unless they disable TFA or reset the secrets for an account.
+One solution is to disable the module in the development and testing environment.
+To quickly disable the module you can run these drush commands to set some config:

+* Disable TFA with `drush config-set tfa.settings enabled 0`
+* Enable TFA with `drush config-set tfa.settings enabled 1`